 PIL's working capital cycle improved from 73 days in FY19 to 43 days in FY20, mainly on account of improvement in the collection period from 97 days in FY19 to 64 days in FY20.
-Gross current asset days of PIL also improved and remained moderate at 152 days during FY20 as against 246 days during FY19, on account of efficient working capital management.

-Further, PIL's liquidity profile remains strong with negligible utilization of working capital limits, which stood at 0.36%, for the 12 month-period ending June 2020.
+Gross current asset days of PIL also improved and remained moderate at 113 days during FY20 as against 169 days during FY19, on account of efficient working capital management.
+Further, PIL's liquidity profile remains strong with negligible utilization of working capital limits, which stood at an average of less than 1% for the 12 month-period ending September 2020.
 Its capital structure and coverage indicators also remained at comfortable levels.
 The debt profile of the company primarily consists of Equipment/Vehicle loans and mobilization advances.
 During FY20, PIL availed higher mobilization advances towards execution of its HAM projects.
-The same resulted in moderation of its overall gearing to 0.40x (PY: 0.37x) as on 31st March 2020, while still remaining at comfortable levels.
-Despite the increased debt levels, Interest coverage ratio stood comfortable at 7.21x (PY: 7.50x) during FY20.
-The cash and bank balance stood at Rs.668 crore as on June 30, 2020.
+The same resulted in overall gearing to 0.40x (PY: 0.37x) as on 31st March 2020, remaining at comfortable levels.
+The Interest coverage ratio stood comfortable at 7.21x (PY: 7.50x) during FY20.
+With the execution of order book during H1FY21 and lower reliance on mobilisation advances during the current FY, the company's gearing has improved to 0.15x as on September 30, 2020.
+The company has significant cash and bank balance on its book, which stood at about Rs.700 crore as on September 30, 2020.
+The available liquidity is expected to enable the company to mobilize new work sites without over reliance on bank debt as the company undertakes new orders and increase its scale of operations.